sap-tutorials/Tutorials/tutorials/sapui5-adaptation-extend-variant/sapui5-adaptation-extend-variant.md

 	- A corresponding .xml file is generated in your workspace in the *webapp* folder under *changes --> fragments --> extension_chart.fragment.xml*.
 This file opens automatically in the main window of SAP Business Application Studio.

+7. Press *Save*.

-7. In the *extension_chart.fragment.xml* file generated in step 6, enter the following code:
+8. In the *extension_chart.fragment.xml* file generated in step 6, enter the following code:

 	```XML
 	<core:FragmentDefinition xmlns:core="sap.ui.core" xmlns="sap.m" xmlns:objectPage="sap.uxap"